vsuresh95/gemm_accelerator_stratus/README.md

 ```
 This will run a behavioural simulation, followed by HLS and then an RTL simulation.

+## SoC Design
+The image below shows the system used to evaluate the accelerator.
+The CPU, memory and auxiliary tiles are generated using the ESP SoC Generator.

 ![SoC Design with accelerator](/gemm_accelerator.png)

 ## Accelerator operation